tuyencaok/dblp-explorer/benchmark.md

 		n: 5
 		# of papers containing keyword = 1481
 		# of papers tier 1  	      = 25
 		# of papers tier 2	      = 0
 		# of papers tier 3	      = 0
 		# of papers tier 4	      = 0
+4. Test 4:
+	Used memory in megabytes: 335,
+	Running time in seconds: 3

+	file name: "test12k.txt
+	file size: 26.3MB, 12k json objects

+	Details of run:
+		Keyword: "policy"
+		n: 3
+		# of papers containing keyword = 29
+		# of papers tier 1  	      = 1
+		# of papers tier 2	      = 0
+		# of papers tier 3	      = 0
+		# of papers tier 4	      = 0